 This is a six-site, double-blind, sham-controlled, sequential parallel comparison design (SCPD) study of the acute efficacy of LFMS in the treatment of adults with MDD with TRD, to be carried in the six proposed core RaPiD sites. eligible subjects will be randomly assigned to double-blind treatment with LFMS 20 min/day for four days, sham treatment 20 min/day for four days, or sham 20 min/day for 2 days followed by LFMS treatment 20 min/day for two days, using the SPCD (randomization 1:1:1).
 SPCD reduces the detrimental impact of high placebo response.
 Therefore, in comparison to a conventional trial design with a specified sample size n, use of SPCD with the same n can increase the power of a trial, by approximately 10-25 percentage points.

-Study participants will be consented prior to the administration of any procedure or wash-out.
-Following a washout period for those subjects on concomitant medications that are not allowed in the study, under the close supervision and monitoring of the study clinicians, for patients on psychotropic drugs except for antidepressants and stable hypnotic therapy, baseline assessment, and re-confirmation that they meet all criteria for entry into the study, eligible subjects will be randomly assigned to receive LFMS or sham treatment.
+Study participants will be consented prior to the administration of any procedure.
+Following a baseline assessment and re-confirmation that they meet all criteria for entry into the study, eligible subjects will be randomly assigned to receive LFMS or sham treatment.

 in accordance with the SCPD, the 5-day, double-blind treatment will be divided into two phases of 48 hours each, with assessments performed every day to assess the safety and efficacy of LFMS compared to sham therapy in depressed patients who have demonstrated an inadequate response from one to three antidepressant Therapies (aDTs).